froxlor/Documentation/_general/updating/manually.md

 *(the 'webserver-user' on most systems is 'www-data' or 'apache')*

-## 5. Login to Froxlor
+## 5. Login to froxlor

-Now open Froxlor in your browser and login with the admin-account.
+Now open froxlor in your browser and login with the admin-account.
 You will be prompted to run the database-update.